rabbidave/conductor/README.md

 *   **Pull Requests:** When submitting pull requests, make sure that your code aligns with the project's style and standards.
 Add tests where necessary and make sure all tests pass before submitting.

-Please feel free to open issues or submit pull requests on the project's repository page. content_copy
+Please feel free to open issues or submit pull requests on the project's repository page.
-Use code with caution.
-Markdown

-Key Updates:

-Environment Variable Explanation: Clarified the use of the .env file and included all the relevant environment variables for configuration, including the new parameters like MAX_TOKENS, TEMPERATURE and TOP_P.

-UI-Based Configuration: Added a section to describe how to configure environment variables within the UI.

-Dynamic Configuration: Included a mention of being able to dynamically configure the API/Model URLs and IDs via UI.

-Troubleshooting: Added firewall issues to the troubleshooting section.

-Terminal Output Troubleshooting: Added a troubleshooting point about terminal output.

-UI Elements: Added the ability to show the last code and output

-Port update: Updated the default port to 1339.

-This revised README.md should provide a much clearer and more comprehensive guide for users of your project.